 - Depression refers to what is usually a range of different malfunctions of the brain, other organs and particularly the endocrine system - a finely balanced array of processes and chemical interactions that require the right nutrients in order to function.
 It is primarily a physical condition, with secondary psychiatric symptoms.
 Some are more prone to it than others, but anyone can have it.

-- The brain is made of 80% fat (saturated fat and cholesterol) - therefore it doesn't require a scientist to realize that a low fat diet may cause brain malfunction.
+- The brain is made of over 60% fat (saturated fat and cholesterol) - therefore it doesn't require a scientist to realize that a low fat diet may cause brain malfunction.
 Anti-depressants will reduce the psychiatric symptoms, but the underlying brain structure will continue to weaken if diet is not improved.

 - Absence of a body clock is a symptom of depression.
 The body clock is regulated by the timed release of different hormones at different times of the day.
 Exposure to sunlight helps to regulate these, but again, without the right hormones being made in the first place, you won't have a body clock.
 The body cannot make hormones (or indeed anything at all) from processed foods.